hasnainabdi/gh-python/README.md

 # gh-python
-Here I published our projects, tasks and assignments here.
-All work available here study in house of Governor Sindh Karachi.
+I have published our projects, tasks, and assignments here.
+All work available here is studied in the house of Governor Sindh Karachi.